ExamProCo/gen-ai-training-day-workshops/docs/workshop-1.md

 Logged into the AWS Management Console.

-- We plan to do everything in `us-east-`
+- We plan to do everything in `us-west-2`
     - Different regions can have different model avaliablity and to ensure we have all avaliable models we are going to work in AWS's primary region.

 ## Cost Guestimation